rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: This was reviewed by people working on regular expressions in V8 and was thought to be Web compatible.

 MM: Dan's right.
 The properties are the properties that we gathered from browsers.
 I don't know whether they're union or intersection, but it's small in any case.
 This proposal also makes some semantic differences that we expect to be backward compatible.
 Nothing spooky happens in some cases.
-They're also configurable and delete-able
+They're also configurable and delete-able.

 AWB: And it's not just that it's structured, I assume that if you evaluate a regexp in one realm, the results are not visible in another realm.